African Light Source: Rationale

+The establishment of a synchrotron light source in Africa has significant potential for scientific progress and socioeconomic development.
+Synchrotron facilities play a vital role in fundamental, applied, and industrial research, driving technological advancements and fostering collaborations across boundaries.
+By becoming a player in the field of light sources, Africa can contribute to the global scientific endeavor and promote a culture of enlightenment, diversity, and innovation.

-African scientists and nations participate in the ESRF and Sesame light source, respectively.
+African scientists and nations participate in the European Synchrotron Radiation Facility (ESRF) and Sesame light source, respectively.
 Such participation provides access to the facilities for researchers, and capacity building and training across many aspects of synchrotron operation and technologies.

-In December 2017, Diamond Light Source, UK established the Synchrotron Techniques for African Research and Technology (START) with a £3.7 million funded by the UK Research and Innovation for 3 years.
+In December 2017, Diamond Light Source, UK, established the Synchrotron Techniques for African Research and Technology (START) with a £3.7 million funded by the UK Research and Innovation for 3 years.
 START aimed to provide access to African researchers with focus on energy materials and structural biology.

 Leaders

 African Light Source Foundation

+The African Light Source Foundation, along with its partner organisations, is actively working towards the realisation of this project.
+The foundation has a defined mandate and roadmap that envisions a 10-15 year timeline for the construction of the actual facility.
+Young scientists and researchers have opportunities to contribute to the project and join the efforts of the African Light Source Foundation.

 In November 2015, the First AfLS Conference was held with 98 delegates from 13 African nations at the European Synchrotron Radiation Facility (ESRF), Grenoble, France.
-The conference led to the Grenoble Resolutions which encapsulate the formation of the AfLS Steering Committee, AfLS Roadmap and the creation of the AfLS Foundation, registered in South Africa.
-The AfLS Foundation is chaired by Simon Connell and is received supported by Nana Akufo-Addo, Ghana president, who championing the project.
-Since the first conference, there have been two further conferences.
+The conference led to the Grenoble Resolutions which encapsulate the formation of the AfLS Steering Committee, AfLS Roadmap, and the creation of the AfLS Foundation, registered in South Africa.
+The AfLS Foundation is chaired by Simon Connell and has received support by Nana Akufo-Addo, Ghana president, who is championing the project.
+Since the first conference, and as of August 2023, there have been four further conferences.
 The AfLS Foundation is actively working upon the Conceptual Design Report (CDR) for a light source in Africa.

+The African Light Source Foundation is supported by the African Physical Society, the African Astronomical Society, the African Institute of Planetary and Space Sciences, the African Optics and Photonics Society, the African Society for Nanosciences and Nanotechnologies, the Federation of African Societies of Chemistry, the Federation for African Societies of Biochemistry and Molecular Biology, the African Geographical Society, African materials Research Society, the BioStruct-Africa, the Federation of African Immunological Societies, and the Federation of African Medical Physics Organization.

 Africa Synchrotron Initiative

-In 2018, during the 32nd African Union meeting, in Addis Ababa, the African Union’s executive council called on its member states to support a pan-African synchrotron.
-Subsequently, the Africa Synchrotron Initiative (ASI) was formed in 2019 by the African Academy of Sciences (AAS), and is chaired by Shaaban Khalil.
+In 2018, during the 32nd African Union meeting, in Addis Ababa, the African Union's executive council called on its member states to support a pan-African synchrotron.
+Subsequently, the committee for Africa Synchrotron Initiative (ASI) was formed in 2019 by the African Academy of Sciences (AAS), chaired by Shaaban Khalil.
+The African Synchrotron Initiative (ASI) had their first meeting on 20 January 2022.